 You should also know your limits with cardio exercise.
 Don't run faster or longer than you can safely.
 As always, the best way to determine what cardio routine is best for you is to consult with a professional.
 Build your exercise routine gradually so that you don't overexert yourself.

-For even more information on effective exercise, check out the links on the next page.
+For even more information on effective exercise, check out the links below.